A Relativity-Based Framework for Statistical Testing Guided by the Independence of Ancillary Statistics: Methodology and Nonparametric Illustrations: Conclusion

 \section{Conclusion}

 This paper has introduced a relativity-based perspective for constructing, comparing, and improving test statistics by exploiting approximate independence from ancillary structures.
 Within a decision-theoretic framework, we have shown that reducing the dependence between a test statistic and a vector of ancillary statistics can yield MP procedures under suitable conditions.
-Both direct and converse results in the spirit of Basu’s theorem were established, offering a structural characterization of MP test statistics through their independence from ancillary quantities.
+Both direct and converse results in the spirit of Basu's theorem were established, offering a structural characterization of MP test statistics through their independence from ancillary quantities.
 We also demonstrated that certain forms of MP test statistics implicitly characterize the data distribution.

 The practical utility of the proposed approach was illustrated through simple examples and two nonparametric applications.
-Specifically, we developed ancillary-guided modifications of classical normality tests and proposed a new test for the center of symmetry based on an optimal combination of statistics using distance correlation.
-These procedures are easy to implement and demonstrate strong efficiency.
-Simulation studies confirm that the modified tests consistently improve power, particularly under symmetric alternatives.
+We developed ancillary-guided modifications of classical normality tests, demonstrating their superiority in terms of asymptotic relative efficiency and supported by simulation studies, which show consistent power improvements under symmetric alternatives.
+We examined a multivariate mean testing problem, comparing Hotelling’s and trace-normalized statistics, and clarified the conditions under which each procedure is preferable.
+These procedures are straightforward to implement and highlight the effectiveness of the ancillary-independence framework in practice.

 Several directions merit further investigation.
-Extending the methodology to multiple testing, high-dimensional inference, and regression settings may reveal broader connections between ancillarity and the efficiency of statistical tests.
-Alternative dependence measures, such as mutual information or maximal correlation, may also yield new perspectives on test construction.
+Extending the methodology to multiple testing, high-dimensional inference, regression and model selection settings may reveal broader connections between ancillarity and the efficiency of statistical decision-making procedures.
+Within the proposed framework, alternative dependence measures—such as distance correlation, mutual information, or maximal correlation—may provide new perspectives on test construction.
 Data-driven approaches for selecting ancillary-guided transformations—potentially involving resampling or empirical likelihood—offer promising opportunities for future work.